 Protecting children’s rights to grow up in family, community and culture by redressing causes of child protection intervention.

-The first element of the ATSICPP [Aboriginal and Torres Strait Islander Child Placement Principle] is the most critically important for minimising child protection involvement and upholding the rights of Aboriginal and Torres Strait Islander children to grow up within their own family and community.
-The Prevention element encompasses:
+Prevention is critically important for minimising child protection involvement and upholding the rights of Aboriginal and Torres Strait Islander children to grow up within their own family and community.
+The Prevention encompasses:

 - primary prevention activities that improve the health and wellbeing of children, families and communities

 - early intervention or secondary level activities that provide family support services for children and families who are experiencing vulnerabilities or facing personal or social barriers in meeting their needs